-Adding Business Processes In a next step, the navigation structure can now be extended by process classes which represent the entry and exit points to business processes.
+Adding Business Processes

+In a next step, the navigation structure can now be extended by process classes which represent the entry and exit points to business processes.
 These process classes are derived from the non-navigational use cases.
-In Fig. 7.8, the business processes Register (linked to the use case Register) and Login (linked to the use case Login) have been added.
-The integration of these classes in the navigation model requires an additional menu (MainMenu) which provides links to Register, Login and SearchMovies.
+In Figure 1, the business processes Register (linked to the use case Register) and Login (linked to the use case Login) have been added.
+The integration of these classes in the navigation model requires an additional menu (Main-Menu) which provides links to Register, Login and SearchMovies.
 A user may only manage his movies, if he has logged in previously.
 Finally, a user can buy tickets for a selected movie and a selected performance by navigating to BuyTicket.
+A single navigation structure diagram for a whole Web application would inevitably lead to cognitive overload.
+Different views to the navigation structure should be produced from the content model focusing on different aspects of the application, like navigation to particular content or integration of related business processes.

-Figure 7.8.
+Figure 1.
 MUC case study: Integration of business processes into navigation (fragment)